lecluyse2000/CCalc/README.md

 # Final Project - EECS348

-This is the repository for our final project for EECS-348 (Software Engineering I) at KU
+This is a fork of the repository for my final project for EECS 348 at KU.
+The goal of this fork is to implement my own AST, improve my existing code, and add more functionality to the program.

 ## Project Objective